Descanonge/xarray-histogram/README.md

 > Compute and manipulate histograms from XArray data using BoostHistogram

-This package allow to compute histograms from and to XArray data.
+This package allows to compute histograms from and to XArray data.
 It relies on the [Boost Histogram](https://boost-histogram.readthedocs.io) library giving better performances compared to Numpy.histogram and the existing [xhistogram](https://xhistogram.readthedocs.io/en/latest/).
 It also brings features such as integer/discrete bins or periodic bins.